-FRAMED is a monthly event taking place in private locations around Berlin, each combining a live music performance with an art exhibition.
+FRAMED is a non profit organization offering monthly cultural events, combining a live music performance with an art exhibition.

-Offering a space for social and cultural interaction, we aim to bring together a community of artists and musicians from different genres and backgrounds in an intimate setting, with audiences sitting close by.
+Offering a space for social and cultural interaction, we aim to bring together a community of artists, musicians and their audience in an engaging experience at an intimate setting

-The musicians we invite – each acclaimed in their fields, from jazz, classical and opera to electronic, singer-songwriters, world music and more – are paired with a presentation by an exceptional visual artist or artist collective.
-Here too, we don’t limit ourselves to a specific media, as works might include painting, photography, drawing, installation art and more.
+The musicians we invite – each acclaimed in their field, from jazz, classical and opera to electronic, singer-songwriters, world music and more – are paired with a presentation by an exceptional visual artist or artist collective with works including painting, photography, drawing, installation art and more.

 FRAMED derives its name from the frame of an artwork, yet for us it likewise signals a neutral spatial framework ready to accommodate a host of artistic expressions.